Overview

 PRIVACY POLICY

-forms and information about Client transactions with firm affiliates, others, or our Firm.
-We do not disclose any
+and information about Client transactions with firm affiliates, others, or our Firm.
+We do not disclose any nonpublic personal

-Client information.
-If the IAR servicing a Client account leaves our Firm to join another firm, the IAR is not permitted
+information.
+If the IAR servicing a Client account leaves our Firm to join another firm, the IAR is not permitted to retain

 A copy of our Firm's Privacy Policy is given to each Client at account opening, upon request, and provided annually.